How to file a Maine annual report

 Consequences of not filing

-Miss Maine's June 1 deadline, and you trigger a rapid sequence of penalties that grows worse the longer you wait.
-The first hit comes on June 2, when the state applies a substantial late-filing penalty to any corporation, LLC, LP, LLP, or nonprofit that misses the annual report deadline.
+Miss Maine's June 1 deadline, and you trigger a sequence of penalties that grows worse the longer you wait.
+The first hit comes on June 2, when the state applies a late-filing penalty.
+For nonprofit corporations, Title 13-B §1401(34) sets a $25 penalty for each late annual report.
+For business entities (corporations, LLCs, LPs, and LLPs), the SOS-published late fee is $50; this amount is set out in current SOS fee guidance rather than in a single universal statute section that applies across all business entity types.

 Simultaneously, your entity loses good standing, meaning you can't obtain certificates needed for bank loans, government contracts, or registrations in other states.